HalosGhost/enlighten/README.rst

 * Increase *and* Decrease brightness level relative to the current level!
 * Use percentage of maximum brightness *or* absolute steps!
 * Specify backlight device in an environment variable!
+* Specify minimum and maximum thresholds in environment variables!

 Non-Features
 ------------